 All outstanding convertible notes are accounted for using the guidance set forth in the Financial Accounting Standards Board, or FASB, Accounting Standards Codification (ASC) 815 requiring that we determine whether the embedded conversion option must be separated and accounted for separately.
 ASC 470-20 regarding debt with conversion and other options requires the issuer of a convertible debt instrument that may be settled in cash upon conversion to separately account for the liability (debt) and equity (conversion option) components of the instrument in a manner that reflects the issuer's nonconvertible debt borrowing rate.
-We account for the 4.5% convertible notes as liability, on an aggregated basis, in their entirety.
-The conversion feature for our 7.5% convertible notes is accounted for as a derivative which is bifurcated from the debt host contract and is measured at fair value through the statement of operations.
-On April 12, 2017, we received approval from our stockholders to issue shares of our common stock in excess of 19.9% of our outstanding shares of common stock immediately prior to the closing of the issuance of our 7.5% convertible notes to settle conversion requests and pay interest on our issued 7.5% convertible notes.
+We account for the 4.5% convertible notes due 2018, and the 4.5% convertible notes due 2022, as a liability, on an aggregated basis, in their entirety.
+The conversion feature for our 7.5% convertible notes issued in December 2016, is accounted for as a derivative which is bifurcated from the debt host contract and is measured at fair value through the statement of operations.
+On April 12, 2017, we received approval from our stockholders to issue shares of our common stock in excess of 19.9% of our outstanding shares of common stock to settle conversion requests and pay interest on our issued 7.5% convertible notes.
 As a result, we reclassified the embedded derivative to equity.
+The conversion feature of the 7.5% convertible notes issued in July 2017 is accounted for as equity.